cakephp/docs/en/index.rst

 Conclusion
 ----------

-Creating applications this way will win you peace, honor, women, and money beyond even your wildest fantasies.
+Creating applications this way will win you peace, honor, admiration, and money beyond even your wildest fantasies.
 Simple, isn't it?
 Keep in mind that this tutorial was very basic.
 Cake has many more features to offer, and is flexible in ways we didn't wish to cover here.
 Use the rest of